hpcleuven/VscDocumentation/source/compute/terminal/putty_access.rst

    Please keep in mind to:

    #. replace ``vsc98765`` with your own VSC user name

-   #. find the name of the login node for the VSC cluster you want to access in
+   #. replace ``login.hpc.kuleuven.be`` with the name of the login node of the
-      :ref:`the local VSC clusters<hardware>`, and replace
-      ``login.hpc.kuleuven.be`` accordingly.
+      VSC cluster you want to access, which can be found in the cluster description on :ref:`tier1 hardware` or :ref:`tier2 hardware`

-* Within the category 'Session', in the field 'Host Name', type in a valid hostname of the :ref:`login node of the VSC cluster <hardware>` you want to connect to.
+* Within the category 'Session', in the field 'Host Name', type in a valid hostname of the :ref:`Tier-1<tier1 hardware>` or :ref:`Tier-2<tier2 hardware>` VSC cluster you want to connect to.

   .. figure:: putty_access/text_mode_access_using_putty_01.png